ibram-reda/techtrends/README.md

 # techtrends
-this project is part of my nano degree on udacity "Cloud Native Application Architecture"
+this project is part of my nano degree on udacity "[Cloud Native Application Architecture][1]"

 ## Background
 TechTrends is an online website used as a news sharing platform, that enables consumers to access the latest news within the cloud-native ecosystem.
 In addition to accessing the available articles, readers are able to create new media articles and share them.